benjamin421/thebenjamin/content/projects/blothru.md

 A marketplace that connects customers to vetted hair stylists.
 {{< /lead >}}

 BlotThru is another marketplace I've had the opportunity to get involved in developing.
-The platform is currently in beta with intentions to release in Spring 2022.
+The platform is currently in private beta in the Denver metropolitian area.